benarnav/benarnav.github.io/posts/bytephase.md

 - Adding support for custom tokenization rules to enhance flexibility

 ## Conclusion
-`bytephase` represents not just a high-performance tokenizer, but a deep dive into the fundamentals of LLM preprocessing.
 By implementing this critical component from scratch, I've gained invaluable insights into the low-level operations that power modern AI systems and important experience balancing theoretical understanding with practical implementation.
+While BPE is currently the most popular method of tokenization, this will likely not last forever.

 As AI systems continue to grow in size and complexity, the ability to optimize and fine-tune every component of the pipeline becomes increasingly crucial.
 Projects like this showcase the kind of deep, system-level understanding that's essential for pushing the boundaries of what's possible in AI.